Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Matraville has 60 active public transport stops, all of which are bus stops.
 These stops are served by 28 different routes that together facilitate 4,456 weekly passenger trips.
-The accessibility to these stops is rated as excellent, with residents typically living just 163 meters from the nearest one.
+The area's transport accessibility is rated as excellent, with residents typically living just 163 meters from the nearest stop.
+Most residents commute outward due to Matraville being primarily residential.
+Cars remain the dominant mode of transportation, used by 83% of residents, while buses are used by 8%.
+On average, there are 1.2 vehicles per dwelling.

 Frequently Asked Questions - Transport